clockworklabs/SpacetimeDB/docs/docs/sdks/c-sharp/quickstart.md

 # C# Client SDK Quick Start

-In this guide we'll show you how to get up and running with a simple SpacetimDB app with a client written in C#.
+In this guide we'll show you how to get up and running with a simple SpacetimeDB app with a client written in C#.

-We'll implement a command-line client for the module created in our Rust or C# Module Quickstart guides.
-Make sure you follow one of these guides before you start on this one.
+We'll implement a command-line client for the module created in our [Rust](../../modules/rust/quickstart.md) or [C# Module](../../modules/c-sharp/quickstart.md) Quickstart guides.
+Ensure you followed one of these guides before continuing.

 ## Project structure